rzanoli/synaptic/README.md

 Where:
 - datasetFileName is the name of the file containing the training dataset for training the classifier
-- modelFileName is the model to generate
+- modelFileName is the file name of the model to generate

 Produced files:

-- modelFileName.sa.model		the generated model
+- modelFileName				the model
-- modelFileName.sa.model.features.index	the features index
+- modelFileName.features.index		the features index
-- modelFileName.sa.model.labels.index	the labels index
+- modelFileName.labels.index		the labels index
-- datasetFileName.sa.token		the pre-processed dataset in input
+- datasetFileName.sa.token		the pre-processed dataset
-- datasetFileName.sa.token.vectors	the features vectors of the dataset in input
+- datasetFileName.sa.token.vectors	the features vectors

-the model files with prefix 'modelFileName' will be used in the next phase of annotating new datasets while the files with prefix 'datasetFileName' are produced for debugging purposes only.
+the generated files with prefix 'modelFileName' will be used in the next phase for annotating new examples while the files with prefix 'datasetFileName' are produced for training the classifier and the saved for debugging purposes only.

 ### Classifying